Tim Chapman: Second arrest

 In January 2008, prosecutors charged Tim Chapman with first-degree "terroristic threatening" following an incident at the Ala Moana Center in Honolulu, Hawaii.
 He was also charged with indecent exposure.
-Police and prosecutors stated that security guards recognized Chapman from his role of the show Dog the Bounty Hunter when they responded to a report of a man fondling himself in a vehicle at a parking lot around 9 P.M. on January 3, 2008.
-After a short court case, Chapmen was acquitted and released.
-This followed a break-up with his partner.
+Police and prosecutors stated that security guards recognized Chapman from his role of the show Dog the Bounty Hunter when they responded to a report of a man fondling himself in a vehicle at a parking lot on January 3, 2008.
+After a short court case, Chapman was acquitted and released.
+This followed a break-up with his second wife, Davina.